 Near The Airport

 For accommodation near the airport, we recommend the Kingsford Hotel.
 They are leading the way in sustainable and socially responsible business practices.
-Some of their key initiatives include utilising solar panels, and water efficient fixtures.
+Some of their key initiatives include utilizing solar panels and water-efficient fixtures.
 A Queen room will set you back $154/night AUD ($116 USD)

 Another great alternative for accommodation in Brisbane is Airbnb, where private rooms start at $30 AUD ($23 USD) and offer a unique way to experience the city from a more local perspective.